ibm-cloud-docs/app-configuration/ac-progressive-rollout.md

 1. In the {{site.data.keyword.appconfig_short}} console, navigate to **Feature flags**.
 2. Select the environment containing your feature flag.
 3. Click the feature flag you want to configure.
-4. In the **Targeting** section, locate the rule you want to configure.
+4. In the **Targeting** section, select the rule you want to configure.
 5. Ensure the rule has an overridden value.
 6. In the rule's **Rollout** section, select **Progressive** as the rollout type.
 7. Configure the rollout settings: